Scheercuzy/FSND-catalog-project/README.md

 source venv/bin/activate
 ```

-Now installed the requirements for the project app with:
+Now install the requirements for the project app with:

 ```bash
 pip install -r requirements.txt